-For a preview of some of the pieces that will be on view and some background on their development, please follow the links below.
+For a preview of some of the pieces that were on view and some background on their development, please follow the links below.
 Each project is accompanied by a brief “How it’s made” video that describes the unique journalistic process which gave rise to the piece.
 To see the final projects and meet the creators in person, please join us on the 18th!

 Africahist – Anjli Parrin, Yue Qiu